mwelauncher/EnigmaForge/README.md

 ```

-### 🔐 Security & Limitations (expanded)
+### 🔐 Security & Limitations

-EnigmaForge raises the bar for casual code inspection, but it’s important to be realistic about what obfuscation can — and cannot — do.
+EnigmaForge raises the bar for casual code inspection, but it’s important to be realistic about what obfuscation can and cannot do.

 What obfuscation protects against
 	•	Casual reading: removes human-friendly identifiers, whitespace and strings.